2nd Army Corps (France): Russian campaign

+War of the Sixth Coalition

+The II Corps was reorganized in Germany in 1813, with Marshal Claude Victor-Perrin appointed to lead it.

+War of The Seventh Coalition

+The corps was headed by General Honoré Charles Reille in 1815 and took part in the Battle of Waterloo.

 World War I

 2e Corps was one of five corps of the Fifth Army and upon mobilization consisted of the 3rd and 4th Infantry Divisions.
 2^{e} Corps headquarters in 1914 was in Amiens.
 Commanders were: